qawolf/qawolf/docs/docs/use_custom_selectors.md

 ## Edit generated selectors

 You can edit element selectors as you create your test, since the [test code is generated](create_a_test#review-test-code) as you use your application.
 The [interactive REPL](use_the_repl) can be helpful in trying out selectors.

-If you find yourself using the same attribute frequently to target elements, such as the `data-qa` attribute, try [setting `QAW_ATTRIBUTE`](api/environment_variables#qaw_attribute).
-This will configure QA Wolf to target elements using that attribute whenever possible.

 Playwright supports a few types of selectors.
 We discuss [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and text selectors in this guide.